Blog

 The biggest misunderstanding marketers have is assuming that AI pulls the same sources for everyone.
 In reality, when AI tools operate in web-enabled mode, they do not run one query.
 They generate multiple internal subqueries, often called fan-out queries.

-These subqueries are shaped by phrasing, context, timing, and even which model version is active.
-The system then sends those sub-queries to search engines through APIs.
-Different queries naturally retrieve different pages.
-The model reads small sections from those pages and assembles a single answer from fragments rather than copying any one source.
+The model reads sections from those pages and assembles a single answer from fragments rather than copying any one source.

 If the fan-out queries differ between users, the retrieved pages differ.
 If the retrieved pages differ, the final answer diverges.
-This is why two people asking the same question are not actually comparing rankings.
-They are triggering two different retrieval and synthesis paths.

 Why do some brands disappear from AI answers entirely?